contact-nat/restlet-sites/modules/com.restlet/tech-doc/client/guide/01_debug-discover/02_sending.md

 Restlet Client provides a dedicated area to display the response.
 This area maps the different response elements.
 The latter is summarized in the following diagram as a reminder.

-=> insert a diagram or screenshot with annotations
+=> insert a diagram or screenshot with numbered annotations

 ### Status code and message